wp-plugins/revisionary/readme.txt

 * Change : jQuery syntax change for forward compatibility

 = 1.1.4 - 5 Apr 2011 =
-* BugFix : Role Options, Role Defaults menu items were not available on 3.1 multisite
+* Fixed : Role Options, Role Defaults menu items were not available on 3.1 multisite
-* BugFix : Pending / Scheduled Revisions could not be previewed by Revisors
+* Fixed : Pending / Scheduled Revisions could not be previewed by Revisors
-* BugFix : "Submit Revision" button caption changed to "Update" or "Schedule" following publish date selection
+* Fixed : "Submit Revision" button caption changed to "Update" or "Schedule" following publish date selection
-* BugFix : PHP Warning on post creation / update
+* Fixed : PHP Warning on post creation / update
 * Change : Hide Preview button from Revisors when editing for pending revision submission

 = 1.1.3 - 3 Dec 2010 =
-* BugFix : Autosave error message displayed while a revisor edits a published post prior to submitting a pending revision
+* Fixed : Autosave error message displayed while a revisor edits a published post prior to submitting a pending revision
-* BugFix : Email notifications failed on some servers if Asynchronous option enabled
+* Fixed : Email notifications failed on some servers if Asynchronous option enabled
 * Compat : Role Scoper - With RS 1.3 to 1.3.12, if another plugin (Events Manager) triggers a secondary edit_posts cap check when a Revisor attempts to edit another user's unpublished post, a pending revision is generated instead of just updating the unpublished post

 = 1.1.2 - 29 Nov 2010 =
 * Compat : Role Scoper - Post-assigned Revisor role was not honored to update another users' revision with RS 1.3+
-* BugFix : While in Revisions Manager, invalid "Revisions" submenu link was displayed in Settings menu
+* Fixed : While in Revisions Manager, invalid "Revisions" submenu link was displayed in Settings menu

 = 1.1.1 - 5 Nov 2010 =
-* BugFix : Fatal Error if theme displays post edit link on front end
+* Fixed : Fatal Error if theme displays post edit link on front end
-* BugFix : Did not observe capability definitions for custom post types (assumed capability_type = post_type)
+* Fixed : Did not observe capability definitions for custom post types (assumed capability_type = post_type)
 * Compat : Event Calendar Pro - revisions of sp_events were not included in Edit Posts listing due to postmeta clause applied by ECP

 = 1.1 - 2 Nov 2010 =
-* BugFix : Revision Approval notices were not sent if "always send" option enabled
+* Fixed : Revision Approval notices were not sent if "always send" option enabled
 * Feature : "save as pending revision" option when logged user has full editing capabilities in Edit Post/Page form

 = 1.1.RC3 - 29 Oct 2010 =
-* BugFix : Revision preview link returned 404 (since 1.1.RC)
+* Fixed : Revision preview link returned 404 (since 1.1.RC)
-* BugFix : Revision Approval emails were not sent reliably with "Asynchronous Email" option enabled (since 1.0)
+* Fixed : Revision Approval emails were not sent reliably with "Asynchronous Email" option enabled (since 1.0)
-* BugFix : Custom taxonomy selection UI was not hidden when submitting a revision
+* Fixed : Custom taxonomy selection UI was not hidden when submitting a revision
-* BugFix : In Quick Edit form, Published option sometimes displayed inappropriately
+* Fixed : In Quick Edit form, Published option sometimes displayed inappropriately

 = 1.1.RC.2 - 11 Oct 2010 =
-* BugFix : Listed revisions in Revision Editor were not linked for viewing / editing (since 1.1.RC)
+* Fixed : Listed revisions in Revision Editor were not linked for viewing / editing (since 1.1.RC)

 = 1.1.RC - 8 Oct 2010 =
 * Feature : Support Custom Post Types
 * Change : Better internal support for custom statuses
-* BugFix : On Options page, links to "Pending Revision Monitors" and "Scheduled Revision Monitors" were reversed
+* Fixed : On Options page, links to "Pending Revision Monitors" and "Scheduled Revision Monitors" were reversed
-* BugFix : Revision Edit link from Edit Posts/Pages listing led to uneditable revision display
+* Fixed : Revision Edit link from Edit Posts/Pages listing led to uneditable revision display
 * Change : Raise minimum WP version to 3.0

 = 1.0.7 - 21 June 2010 =
-* BugFix : Revisionary prevented the normal scheduling of drafts for first-time publishing
+* Fixed : Revisionary prevented the normal scheduling of drafts for first-time publishing

 = 1.0.6 - 18 June 2010 =
 * Compat : CForms conflict broke TinyMCE edit form in Revisions Manager